-Copyright © 2023 Radiodetection Ltd. All rights reserved.
-RD7200, Power Filters, Peak+, eCert, Strike Alert, SideStep Auto, CALSafe, RD Manager Online and Radiodetection are either trademarks of Radiodetection in the United States and/ or other countries.
+Copyright © 2022 Radiodetection Ltd. All rights reserved.
+Radiodetection is a subsidiary of SPX Corporation.
+RD7200, Power Filters, Peak+, eCert, Strike Alert, SideStepAuto, CALSafe, RD Manager Online and Radiodetection are either trademarks of Radiodetection in the United States and/ or other countries.
 Microsoft and Windows are either registered trademarks or trademarks of Microsoft Corporation in the United States and/or other countries.
 Due to a policy of continued development, we reserve the right to alter or amend any published specification without notice.
-Photos are indicative and products received may not be identical to those shown.
 This document may not be copied, reproduced, transmitted, modified or used, in whole or in part, without the prior written consent of Radiodetection Ltd.